the-crypto-trade/crypto-trade/README.md

 pprint.pp(exchange.balances)
 ```
 * You may also configure to fetch historical trades/ohlcvs/orders/fills at start time.
 For more details, see [here](src/crypto_trade/exchange_api.py).

+## Paper Trading
+* When `is_paper_trading` is set to `True`, trading will be performed in a testing environment.
+See below for details.
+* For [Bybit](https://www.bybit.com/invite?ref=XNYP2K), its testnet environment will be used: https://testnet.bybit.com.
+* For [Okx](https://www.okx.com/join/47636709), its demo trading environment will be used: https://www.okx.com/en-us/help/how-to-use-demo-trading.

 ## Thread Safety
 * Single threaded based on Python's asyncio.